THE DOG CHASED ITS TAIL TO BITE IT OFF

 Installation view from Weed Control exhibition at AMQF in Ramallah, 2020

 Installation detail: Victorian imperial botany.
-Working tools, publication and research material, Jan Van Eyck Academy, Maastricht, 2020
+Working tools, handmade research book and research material, Jan Van Eyck Academy, Maastricht, 2020

 Installation view: research material, 3-months-old JK plant, JK dry sticks, and working tools.
 KKA Vienna, 2019